JLESC/jlesc.github.io/_projects/tool_pandt_project.md

 * Definition of POP standard metrics for MPI and OpenMP applications {% cite POPmetrics2016 --file external/tool_pandt_project.bib %}.
 * Document how to obtain POP standard metrics in Paraver {% cite POPmetParaver2016 --file external/tool_pandt_project.bib %}
 * Calculation of POP standard metrics as derived metrics by CUBE.
-* Tools training for NERSC, DKRZ, IT4I, EPCC/Southampton and RWTH, covering tools from BSC (Paraver/Extrae/Dimemas) and JSC (Scalasca/Score-P/CUBE) using local HPC systems.
+* Tools training for NERSC, DKRZ, IT4I, EPCC/Southampton and RWTH using local HPC systems.

+## Results for 2017/2018

+* Prototype implementation in Omni XMP compiler of XMPT events for detecting data races of coarrays and for profiling coarray programs.
+* Large-scale application performance measurements on JUQUEEN, K computer and Blue Waters.
+* Tools training at BSC (2017-04) and TERATEC (2017-10) using local HPC systems.

 ## Visits and meetings

-Face-to-face meetings at ISC-HPC (Frankfurt am Main, 2016-06), SC (Salt Lake City, 2016-11) and 6th JLESC Workshop (Kobe, 2016-12).
+Face-to-face meetings at 3rd and subsequent JLESC Workshops, at ISC-HPC, SC and ParCo conferences, and events hosted by project partners.
 Meeting with MYX project {% cite MYXproject --file external/tool_pandt_project.bib %} members at ISC-HPC to discuss XMPT tools interface commonalities for correctness checking and performance analysis tools.

 Visits planned for the next 12 months: none